Bigrob7605/NEXUS/README.md

 ## **🙏 ACKNOWLEDGMENTS**

-- **Francisco Angulo de Lafuente** for the [Unified Holographic Neural Network](https://github.com/Agnuxo1/Unified-Holographic-Neural-Network) project
 - **Open Source Community** for foundational technologies and inspiration
 - **NEXUS Team** for pattern detection and structural analysis systems
+- **AI Research Community** for advances in pattern recognition and compression

 ---